pmctrack-linux/pmctrack-linux.github.io/install.md

 ### System requirements

 Starting from PMCTrack's v2.0, and thanks to the development efforts behind the [PMCSched](/pmcsched) project, PMCTrack now works with vanilla Linux kernels.
-Specifically, Linux kernel v5.9.x and above are highly recommended to enjoy the full functionality of the tool, including the new [PMCSched subsystem](/pmcsched).
+Specifically, Linux kernel v5.9.y and above are highly recommended to enjoy the full functionality of the tool, including the new [PMCSched subsystem](/pmcsched).

-For earlier versions of PMCTrack, and for platforms not officially supporting kernel versions newer than v5.8.x (such as the Odroid-XU4 board), a patched Linux kernel must be installed on the machine.
+For platforms not officially supporting kernel versions newer than v5.8.x (such as the Odroid-XU4 board), a patched Linux kernel must be installed on the machine.

-#### Patching the kernel (older systems)
+#### Patching the kernel (legacy systems and older PMCTrack versions)

 A number of kernel patches for various Linux versions can be found in the `src/kernel-patches` directory.
 The name of each patch file encodes the Linux kernel version where the patch must be applied to as well as the processor architecture supported.
 The format is as follows: